GetTerminus/terminus-oss/libs/ui/checkbox/README.md

 ng add @terminus/ui-checkbox
 ```

-### Modules that need to be in NgModule
+### Modules that need to be included in your application

 - `TsCheckboxModule`

 ### CSS imports

-In your top level stylesheet, add these imports:
+In your top-level stylesheet, add these imports:

 ```css
 @import '~@terminus/design-tokens/css/library-design-tokens.css';